Senate Approves Bill to Establish Financial Aid Scheme for Students

 The motion was sponsored by Senator Oluremi Tinubu (Lagos Central).

-The lawmaker noted the Borstal Institutions’ attempt to keep delinquents out of prison and away from adult offenders to avoid molestation and negative influence that can make them to become repeat offenders.
+The lawmaker, noted the Borstal Institutions’ attempt to keep delinquents out of prison and away from adult offenders, to avoid molestation and negative influence that could make them become repeat offenders.

 According to her, there are only three borstal facilities in Nigeria, situated in Kaduna, Abeokuta and Ilorin.

-Tinubu observed that the Borstal facilities were established to admit only male juvenile delinquents between the ages of 16 and 21 as at the day of conviction.
+Tinubu observed that these Borstal facilities were established to admit only male juvenile delinquents between ages sixteen and twenty-one as at the day of conviction.

-“Clause 123 of the Subsidiary Legislation also provides that courts of competent jurisdiction may pending determination of suitability for Borstal training, order remand or detention in a Remand Centre or Borstal, provided that persons are not less than 16 years but under 21 years of age.”
+The lawmaker, added that, “Clause 123 of the Subsidiary Legislation also provides that Courts of competent jurisdiction may pending determination of suitability for Borstal training, order remand or detention in a Remand Centre or Borstal, provided that persons are not less than sixteen years but under twenty-one years of age.”

-She expressed concern that the publication also alludes to a statement by officials of the institute, stating that none of the said minors and young persons is in conflict with the law.
+She expressed concern that the Publication also alluded to a statement by officials of the institute stating that none of the said minors and young persons were ‘in conflict with the law.

-According to her, “Some of these young persons were said to have been admitted to the facility when they were younger than 16, the minimum age prescribed by law.
+According to her, “some of these young persons were said to have been admitted to the facility when they were younger than sixteen, the minimum age prescribed by law.”

-“Further disturbed that on page three of Daily Trust Newspaper published on Thursday, 10th March, 2022, titled, ‘Not yet Uhuru: Dilemma of Children freed from Borstal Facility’, the author, Hameed Oyegbade, documents the experiences of teenagers tricked to the facility, under the guise that they were being sent off to boarding school.

-“Notes with concern that the reasons given for this include evasion of parental responsibility and allegations of stubbornness, truancy, substance abuse and smoking, amongst others;